Content marketing is a critical part of the marketing mix for product teams.

 If you have several professionals in the same area of expertise, it’s helpful to speak to them at the same time.
 In this way, each expert can hear what the other is saying and interact in real-time.

 Cracking the Tough Nuts: How to Manage Difficult Interview Subjects

 Your first few interviews were flawless.
 You think, “This is a piece of cake.”
 With a little preparation and a few interviewing techniques in your back pocket, most interviews will go off without a hitch.

 That’s because most people are flattered to be asked for an interview and there’s nothing most people like to talk about more than their areas of expertise.
 But a small percentage of folks are far from easy to interview.
 Don’t let them throw you for a loop.
 Be prepared.

 Here are the most common types of challenging interview subjects and how to get what you need from the interview anyway.

 The Strong, Silent Type

-So how do you get the information you need from these people to create a piece that really elaborates fully on the facts in a way that will provide enough context for the average reader?
+So how do you get the information you need from these people to create a piece that will provide enough context for the average reader?